What is Network Capacity Planning?

 Gather capacity usage data over time

-When you monitor your network, you will get to see which hours of the day, and which days of the month experience peak traffic loads, and when traffic levels are subdued.
+When you monitor your network, you will get to see which hours of the day, and which days of the month experience peak traffic loads or spikes, and when traffic levels are subdued.
 During regular operations, you should be able to schedule administrative tasks to run outside of business hours in order to avoid competing with user traffic at peak times.
 So, before you add on new services, you should have your network working efficiently.
-When your capacity planning study begins, you need to track the capacity utilization over several working days so that you can get a view of your peak utilizations over the resources that will serve the new demand.
+When your capacity planning study begins, you need to track the capacity utilization over several working days so that you can get a view of your peak network utilizations over the resources that will serve the new demand.

 Get a record of high, low, and average throughput on the links and equipment that are due to work for the new requirements.
 You need to know whether the peak demand is close to typical or only occurs on a limited period on any given day.